 The introduction of Azure has led to a profound paradigm shift in how enterprise organizations operate their technology environments.
-Periodic audits no longer work and Microsoft Azure cloud security monitoring is the way forward for enterprises, as it's now possible due to elasticity with cloud services.
-Although there are risks associated such as tens or even hundreds of thousands of computing pieces at one time (depending on the size of your Azure Cloud). non-person identities with which to contend.
+Periodic audits no longer work and instead, a new model of continuous monitoring and audit is the way forward for enterprises, as it’s now possible due to elasticity with cloud services.
+However, there are risks associated, such as tens or even hundreds of thousands of computing pieces at one time (depending on the size of your Azure Cloud). non-person identities with which to contend.
 Identities are now the perimeter.
 Cloud threats pose complex challenges for organizations, with 68% of business leaders claiming their risk is increasing.

 als.
-Presently, however, organizations struggle to audit their Azure cloud security controls effectively.
+Presently, however, organizations struggle to audit their Azure cloud controls effectively.
 With the old auditing method, we saw periodic auditing happening quarterly, biannually, or – even worse – annually.
-It's not enough and will no longer keep your organization secure.
+It’s not enough and will no longer keep your organization secure.
 The cloud moves much faster than periodic auditing can cover.
-The solution is continuous Azure cloud security monitoring and auditing.
+The solution is continuous monitoring and auditing.

 Management teams perform a comprehensive review of an org’s security controls to ensure that they are correctly implemented and functioning as expected.
 Organizations evaluate the security controls against criteria based on external regulations and established control frameworks.